Configure Emergency Debris Management

 DebrisAreas_public

-Feature Layer (hosted, view)
+Feature layer (hosted, view)

 DebrisRoutes_public

-Feature Layer (hosted, view)
+Feature layer (hosted, view)

 DebrisManagementSites_public

-Use work routes instead of areas (optional)
+Use work routes instead of areas

 Optionally, the default solution configuration using polygon work areas may be reconfigured to use DebrisRoutes, a line-based feature layer included in the solution for using line-based work routes.